Kamel Daoud: Work

 Daoud's debut novel, The Meursault Investigation (in French, Meursault, contre-enquête) (2013), won the Prix Goncourt du Premier Roman (Goncourt Prize for a First Novel), as well as the prix François Mauriac and the Prix des cinq continents de la francophonie.
 It was also shortlisted for the Prix Renaudot.

 In April 2015, an excerpt from Meursault, contre-enquête was featured in the New Yorker magazine.
 The November 20, 2015, issue of the New York Times featured an op-ed opinion piece by Daoud titled "Saudi Arabia, an ISIS That Has Made It" in both English (translated by John Cullen) and French.

 The February 14, 2016, issue of the New York Times featured a controversial second op-ed piece by Daoud, "The Sexual Misery of the Arab World" in English (translated by John Cullen), French, and Arabic.
 Both of these articles were republished in his 2017 collection of essays Mes Indépendances.

 In 2018, his Le Quotidien d'Oran articles (2010-2016) were translated into English.

+In 2024, his novel Houris was awarded the Prix Goncourt.